 Ergonomic stressors include:

-- The force/s required to perform and complete a physical chore/task.
+- The force/s is required to perform and complete a physical chore/task.

 - Adopted static and awkward working postures to complete task/s